 Medieval church in Lagos Portugal at twilight.
 Where to stay in Lagos Portugal

-If you’re in a hurry, see my top picks in the box below.
+If you’re in a hurry, start with my quick picks below.

 Best places to stay in Lagos by area